MushroomFleet/johnsons-vibe-check/Johnsons-Vibe-Check-grounding.md

 5. **Closed vs. open Q0 list.** Are the strategic-loss readings (anode, trial-balloon, rights-hold) a **closed checklist** (more falsifiable) or an **open class** where the analyst must name the specific job and its tell each time (more truthful)?
 Decides whether Q0 is a checklist or a discipline.
 6. **Settlement signal.** What is the cleanest non-gross proxy for "was the demographic well-cut" — rehabilitation trajectory, next-bet vector, or something composite?
 7. **Wheelhouse departure.** Can the instrument predict, in advance, when leaving a self-defined wheelhouse will break the contract vs. successfully expand it?
+8. **Off-off-diagonal (primary next experiment).** The authentically self-expressed film that did *not* endure (terminal-niche reflection) — needed to test whether authentic address is *sufficient* or merely *necessary* for durability.
+9. **Leading-edge predictability.** Is there *any* pre-settlement heuristic for whether a reflected niche is a leading edge or a terminal niche — or is it irreducibly unknowable at creation (§II.9)?
+If even weakly predictable, the reflection bet stops being pure variance.
+10. **Can data ever sample forward?** Is the "data builds only derivatives" claim absolute, or can instrumentation eventually read emergent/unmeasured demographics (e.g. fine-grained early-signal detection) — and if so, does that collapse the appeal/reflection distinction (§II.8–II.9)?